Pennsylvania Route 45: Union, Northumberland, and Montour counties

 PA 45 enters Hartley Township in Union County and curves southeast as Old Turnpike Road, continuing through the Bald Eagle State Forest.
 The road winds southeast before it turns east and leaves the state forest, coming to an intersection with the northern terminus of PA 235.
 The route heads into a mix of farmland and woodland with some homes, curving to the southeast before turning back to the east.
 PA 45 passes through agricultural areas before it crosses into the borough of Hartleton.
 Here, the road becomes Main Street and is lined with homes along with a few businesses.
 The route leaves Hartleton for Lewis Township and becomes Old Turnpike Road again, passing through farmland with some residences and businesses.
 PA 45 becomes the border between West Buffalo Township to the north and Limestone Township to the south, continuing east through agricultural land with some development.
 The road bends to the east-northeast before it enters the borough of Mifflinburg.
-Here, the route becomes Chestnut Street and passes commercial development, coming to an junction with the northern terminus of PA 104.
+Here, the route becomes Chestnut Street and passes commercial development, coming to a junction with the northern terminus of PA 104.
 PA 45 becomes lined with homes and turns to the northeast.
 The road reaches the commercial downtown of Mifflinburg, where it reaches an intersection with the western terminus of PA 304.
 Following this, the route continues through residential areas before it heads into business areas as a three-lane road with a center left-turn lane, becoming the border between West Buffalo Township to the north and Mifflinburg to the south.